chistopher/LAOG/README.md

 ## Plotting and Analyzing

 Analyzing a series of generates graphs is done with the scripts in ``./plot_metrics/``.
-The scripts cache
+The powerlaw package may print one or two arithmetical warnings while it tries to find the best fit.
+This is totally normal and is explained by their developer in [this issue](https://github.com/jeffalstott/powerlaw/issues/25).

+Our scripts cache the results for each graph and analyzed folder.
+You can cancel and restart the script at any time.
 - the metrics per ``<size>_<run>.dot`` are saved in ``<size>_<run>.json`` because they take hella long to compute even with C++ based graph-tool package
 - the metrics per analyzed folder are cached in a ``metrics.json`` to allow quick feedback when changing the plotting code